Accessing Student Accounts and Records

 Requesting transfer of Sauk credits is the responsibility of the student.
 Sauk will not automatically send records and the student’s signature is required to release these records.

-Current and former Sauk students have the ability to print an unofficial transcript, free of charge from their SOAR account at any time.
+Current and former Sauk students have the ability to print an unofficial transcript, free of charge from Student Self-Service at any time.

-To request an official transcript the student will login to SOAR, select STUDENT SERVICES, then STUDENT RECORDS and once there, select the last option, National Student Clearinghouse.
+To request an official transcript visit Student Self-Service.
 This gives current and former students the ability to submit a request for an official transcript as well as make payment for the transcript.
-SOAR can be accessed anywhere the student has internet access.

 Grades and FERPA